"Don’t study alone. People can be active networks to help you study better."

 Critical Analysis and Reasoning Skills: 127

-Time spent preparing: 8 months.
-15 hours a week for the first 5 months, a 6-week commercial prep course while studying 5 days a week for 4–5 hours a day, and self-study again for the final 6 weeks for 8 hours a day.
+Time spent preparing: Eight months.
+Fifteen hours a week for the first 5 months, a 6-week commercial prep course while studying 5 days a week for 4–5 hours a day, and self-study again for the final 6 weeks, for 8 hours a day.

 As of June 2019

 Mayo Clinic Alix School of Medicine, 2nd year

 It has been a thrilling roller coaster ride thus far.
 I look back at myself two years ago starting as a newly minted, first-year student with my engraved stethoscope in hand, having no clue how to operate said stethoscope.
 Then I look at myself now two years later... occasionally still questioning whether I used the right end of said stethoscope for that last simulated patient exam.
 I know that I have come quite far from where I started, yet I acknowledge that I haven't even begun to scrape the surface of the knowledge yet to be gained.
 I am preparing to start my clinicals in a few weeks with a strange mix of excitement and trepidation.
 Honestly, that's how all my experiences have been thus far, so I welcome that extra surge of adrenaline as I prepare to face the next phase of my training.

 How did studying for the MCAT® exam prepare you for medical school?